Build Concrete Steps

 Cut through pesky rebar with a bolt cutters or an angle grinder fitted with a cut-off wheel.

 If you’re replacing an existing stoop it’s likely that part of the sidewalk will need to be replaced along with the stoop, even if the sidewalk is in good shape.
 The reason for this is that the distance from the top of the new stoop down to the top of the sidewalk may not accommodate the allowed height and width of each stair riser and tread as spelled out in current building codes.
-Check out this story to find out exactly what’s allowed in today’s stair code.

 If part of the old sidewalk is going to stay, prevent a jagged intersection by cutting the sidewalk with a concrete cut-off saw.